 In the case of a Chapter 7 bankruptcy, you must also be current in your mortgage payments.

 How Does Bankruptcy Impact the Homestead Exemption?

 If you need to file bankruptcy, your state’s homestead exemption might save your home from liquidation.
-State and federal bankruptcy laws allow creditors to reclaim some of the money they’re owed without leaving the debtor completely destitute.
+State and federal bankruptcy laws allow creditors to reclaim some of the money they’re owed without leaving the debtor completely penniless.

 For example, if you live in Massachusetts, the homestead declaration allows you to keep a larger percentage of the proceeds if you have to sell your house as part of a bankruptcy judgment.
 In some cases, however, you may not have to sell your home.
 This can happen if the amount of the exemption is greater than the amount of equity you have in your home.

 Depending on where you live, you may be able to choose whether you want to use a federal or state homestead exemption when you file for bankruptcy.
 Some states allow homeowners to choose either the federal or state exemption amount, but others do not.
 To learn more about which option is available to you, consult a bankruptcy attorney in your state.